awiechert/Fennec/README.md

-fennec
+FENNEC
 =====
-Fallout Estimation made Numerically from a Nuclear Event Code <Version 0.1a>
+Fallout Estimated Numerically from Nuclear Events in Cities <Version 0.1a>

 This is a MOOSE application being currently constructed with the express purpose of simulating radioactive particle fallout following some nuclear event or explosion.